trineon89/Fellowship-overlay/README.md

 ## Acknowledgements

-Fellowship Overlay uses [NetSparkleUpdater](https://github.com/NetSparkleUpdater/NetSparkle) for update delivery and relies on the Fellowship combat log to drive all in-app timers and recognizers.
+Maintained with care by trineon89 and the Fellowship community.
+The overlay relies on the Fellowship combat log to drive all in-app timers and recognizers.